QR4.4.8 Mass is Energy

 4. Is asymmetric.
 Neutrons decay into protons but protons are stable in space.

-Neither electro-magnetic nor strong forces act like this, so by now standard practice, the standard model invented a new field with new particle agents and charges.
+Neither electro-magnetic nor strong forces act like this, so by now standard practice, the standard model invented a new field with new agents and charges.
 The new charge, called isospin, was retro-fitted to allow charm quarks to interact with down quarks but not up quarks, etc., as observed.
-But this time, the virtual particles proposed had to be heavier than protons, and a field that absorbed and emitted mass was unheard of.
+But this time, the agents proposed had to be heavier than protons, and a field that absorbed and emitted mass was unheard of.

 Experiments have observed three bosons that carry the weak force” (Marburger, 2011), p221.